Jedidiah82/GeoAI-Health-Surveillance-System/README.md

 ---

+## Data Availability

+This repository contains demonstration datasets for reproducibility and public evaluation of the dashboard.

+The full research datasets used during the evaluation of the dissertation are not publicly distributed because they form part of a privacy-preserving research artefact.

+Researchers interested in reproducing the workflow may use the included demonstration datasets or contact the author regarding appropriate access to additional materials where institutional and ethical requirements permit.

+---

 ## Academic Disclaimer

 This system is a research prototype developed for academic demonstration as part of an MSc dissertation.